 In this process, Ford will be under the microscope of a governmental investigation seeking to determine if these claimed discrepancies exist, how long they persisted, how many vehicles are impacted and, perhaps most importantly, what company executives were aware of and when.
 The sheer size of the scope of the investigation remains to be seen, but it seems fair to say that investigators won’t be narrow in their approach given the severity of the allegations.
-This last point is critical as the criminal charges emerging from the Volkswagen emissions scandal relied in part upon when executives became aware of unfair practices and what actions they took in response.
-In short, some at Ford may be facing problems that align with the adage that, “the cover-up is often worse than the crime.”

-We are, of course, not claiming anyone at Ford is guilty of a crime and await, just like everyone else, the results of the governmental investigation.
+We are, of course, not claiming anyone at Ford is guilty of a crime and we await, just like everyone else, the results of the governmental investigation.
 The potential impact, though, on vehicle owners cannot be overstated.
 The problems outlined regarding calculation of fuel economy and understated emissions are not just tied to one specific vehicle line.
 Instead, they appear to be a potential company-wide issue, meaning vehicles such as the Ranger, already the subject of other pending litigation, could be impacted just as much as, perhaps, the Super Duty trucks already immersed in a class action lawsuit.

 It is also important to note that the issues involved in this governmental investigation are not just emissions specific but, also, tied to the represented fuel economy.
-The history of emissions scandals is rife with examples of manufacturers using shortcuts with emissions control in order to achieve fuel economy they could not otherwise report.
-If Ford’s vehicles failed to comply with governmental standards regarding emissions control in order to achieve fuel economy numbers they still were not able to achieve, advertised or not, Ford may face serious consequences.
+The history of emissions scandals is rife with examples of manufacturers using shortcuts with emissions controls in order to achieve fuel economy they could not otherwise report.
+If Ford’s vehicles failed to comply with governmental requirements regarding emissions control in order to achieve fuel economy numbers they still were not able to achieve, advertised or not, Ford may face serious consequences.
 Any modification of the vehicle to correct these issues could be significant and may dramatically impact vehicle performance, as well as the re-sale value of these vehicles.

 Just as we are helping EcoDiesel owners misled by FCA regarding emissions compliance that are facing software modification which could further harm their vehicles and re-sale value, we are now helping Super Duty owners to better understand their legal rights in this process.
 Too often a class action settlement results in little to no meaningful compensation for those affected, while damages can pile up on owners that far exceed the ‘payout.’
 For owners in states like California, where emissions upgrades can become mandatory due to state standards being higher than in other areas, it’s critical to understand your rights before time runs out.